hawkinsw/medava/README.md

 Next, you will need a Java SDK and Maven to complete this assignment.
 I *highly* recommend that you use VS Code (whether you are on Windows or macOS).
 There are instructions for configuring the IDE on those platforms [online](https://code.visualstudio.com/docs/java/java-build).
 If you choose not to use VS Code, there is plenty of documentation for configuring [your](https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html) [environment](https://maven.apache.org/install.html) [online](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html).

+An SDK is a system development kit and contains the pieces that you need to develop in a particular toolset, in this case Java.
+The Java SDK is known as the Java Development Kit (the JDK).
+The JDK gives you the ability to *write* and *compile* Java code.
+However, it does *not* give you the ability to *execute* Java code.
+The tool(s) that execute Java programs are known as Java Runtime Environments (JREs).
+Those tools are "sold separately", as they say.
+What do you think might be the reason why those two groups of tools would be distributed separately?

 Away we go!

 ## The Situation

 In this mini assignment we are going to write an application that simulates a supply chain.
-We will build the application first to transport medicine between their manufacturer and the hospital and then slowly expand it (through generalization) to support simulations of different types of supply chains.
-The entire application is started and controlled by a `main` function (it's technically a method and we will return to this distinction below) in the `SupplyChain.java` file in `src` directory.
+We will build the application first to transport medicines between their manufacturer and hospitals and then slowly expand it (through generalization) to support simulations of different types of supply chains.
+The entire application is started and controlled by a `main` function (it's technically a method and we will return to the distinction between methods and functions below) in the `SupplyChain.java` file in `src` directory.
 Like C and C++ programs, all Java applications start with a so-called `main` function.
 Like the main functions in C and C++ programs, the `main` function in Java also has to have a very particular signature:

 ```Java